chris-lovejoy/data-science-pipeline/README.md

 - What kind of task is this?
 What kind of models might be appropriate?

 Template code to help wth this analysis is available in [this notebook](1.%20Initial%20Exploratory%20Data%20Analysis.ipynb).

+### Step 3: Engineer features (as appropriate)

+The exact process for feature engineering depends a lot on the task and model that will be used.

+A suggested general process is the following:

+Use the template code in [this notebook](2.%20Feature%20Enginering.ipynb) to visualise each feature while creating a custom function to extract it.
+Then, move the functions into [this src module](/src/build_features.py).

+### Step 4: Train the appropriate models